'Ginger Snap' dahlia. Photo by: Andrea Jones.

 If you live in an area where you'll need to store your tubers over winter, here are some helpful instructions:

-DAHLIA PICTURES
+DAHLIA VARIETIES

 Swipe to view slides